gangefors/docker-airdcpp-webclient/README.md

 Add `--user $(id -u):$(id -g)` to the `docker run` command and the container will start as the user that runs the command.

-You can also put in specific IDs if you want to run as a different user than the current, for example if you need to use an ID that is lower than the ones supported by PUID/PGID (but not 0).

     docker run -d --name airdcpp-container \
         -p 80:5600 -p 443:5601 \
         -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \